 - Persistence sore throat

 - Hoarse Voice

 This symptom of acid reflux is caused by some of the digestive juices being forced up into the mouth.
 The larger problem with these symptoms of GERD is the possible complications that can occur with prolonged damage to the lower esophagus.
 Other complications of these symptoms of GERD or acid reflux are an ulcerated esophagus and coughing for apparently unknown reasons.

 How to cure GERD

-Knowing How to cure GERD or Acid Reflux will greatly help.
-There are different levels of GERD, which need to be given immediate treatment to avoid other possible conditions such as gastritis, esophagitis (inflammation of the esophagus), and Barrett’s esophagus, which in turn could lead to esophageal cancer.
+Knowing How to cure GERD or Acid Reflux will significantly help.
+There are different levels of GERD, which need immediate treatment to avoid other conditions such as gastritis, esophagitis (inflammation of the esophagus), and Barrett’s esophagus, which could lead to esophageal cancer.

 Listed below are some very important things you should know on how to cure acid reflux:

 - Eat slowly and chew your food carefully.